kadivetikavya/PROJECTS/ansible-k8s-CICD-project/README.md

 ```
 d.
 First-Time SonarQube Login<br>
    1. Log in using the default credentials<br>
-   2. Change the default password when prompted
+   2. Change the default password when prompted<br>

 e.
 Create Sonar Token for Jenkins<br>
 1. Go to SonarQube Dashboard<br>
 2. Navigate to:<br>